 Welcome to The Sociological Cinema!

 This site is designed to help sociology instructors incorporate videos into their classes.
-Check out our blog and search our growing database of video clips.
+Check out our blog, look through our pics page, and search our growing database of video clips.
 Each clip is tagged with appropriate sociological themes and organized for busy instructors.
-We invite you to join in the discussion to comment on how you have used the videos in your classes, and to submit a clip of your own.
+We invite you to join the discussion and comment on how you have used the videos in your classes, and to submit a clip of your own.
 Enjoy!

 Video of the Week